nens/threedi-docs/source/d_building_w_modeller_interface.rst

 Introduction
 ^^^^^^^^^^^^^
-The Modeller Interface (MI) will help you with building 3Di models and analysing results locally.
-The MI will also assist you in interacting with the 3Di-API and downloading the results from the 3Di calculation servers.
-The MI is part of QGIS with various pre-installed plugins: the 3Di Toolbox to analyse results, the 3Di API Client to start calculations, download results and some third party plugins.
-The interface has been cleaned compared to a standard QGIS installation, it shows only relevant buttons for model building and analysing.

-For instructions how to download the Modeller Interface or the plugins see :ref:`plugin_installation`
+The Modeller Interface (MI) will help you with building 3Di models locally.

 .. _importsufhyd: